These questions are everywhere:

 You’re an individual, and as an individual, the general rule or the general group dynamics don’t necessarily apply to you.
 Read “enlightened individualism” please.

 - Become exceptional: to become, literally, “exceptional”, it helps -a lot- to be exceptional, in the sense of extraordinary, in some ways or the other.
-Being exceptional means that you’re at the top of some groups or profession.
+Being exceptional means that you’re at the top of some groups or professions.
 That means success and skills, which naturally increase your SMV.
 Plus, you can get some fame and visibility, and fame is one of the best shortcuts to dating success

 - Learn what the men and women you like want: or, to use this article’s wording, learn what the “hard rules” are, what traits the women and men you like want -this website is one of the best places for that-